4renginy/Module4-School_District_Analysis/README.md

 [PyCitySchools_Challange_starter_code](https://github.com/4renginy/School_District_Analysis/blob/main/PyCitySchools_Challenge_starter_code.ipynb) running this code gave us the following:<br>
 <br>
--After replacing the grades with NAN for Reading and Math results, 461 number of student accounts affected by this change.<br>
-	Total Student count for the average calculations went down to 38,709<br>
+-After replacing the grades with NAN for Reading and Math results, 461 number of student accounts affected by this change and total Student count for the average calculations 	went down to 38,709, using the new numbers we have calculated the new math and readign scores.
+Results are shown below<br>
--Changing the grades to NAN reqired the passing math, passing reading and passing overall scored to be recalutaed.They are as below;<br>

 <br>
 	District Counts Before<br>
     <br>